9.1

 Deployment: Cloud or On-Premises

-2 QuickBooks Enterprise - Best Accounting Tools
+QuickBooks Desktop Enterprise - Best Accounting Tools

 Serviceable as a light ERP system, Enterprise is Intuit’s most advanced platform under the QuickBooks brand.
 It offers core financials like general ledger, accounts receivable, accounts payables, and fixed asset tracking.
 However, it exceeds QuickBooks Online’s basic capabilities, delivering advanced inventory management and payroll processing tools.

-We should note though that the on-premises version of Enterprise is only compatible with Windows systems.
+The on-premises version of Enterprise is only compatible with Windows systems.
 Mac and Linux users will need to look elsewhere for a truly on-premise ERP system.

 Best Accounting Tools: